[UPDATED! 5/11] I said I’d be back with some options for folks in the absence of The Fresno Bee, so here I am!

 First, if you’re at all uncertain what these folks need, please don’t hesitate to contact them via email to ask the best way to send them information or press releases.
 They’re usually happy to give you the information as it saves time and headaches down the road.

-[Updated section on The Fresno Bee] – I still recommend you send your press release or basic event info to The Fresno Bee at email@example.com.
+[Updated section on The Fresno Bee] – I still recommend you send your press release or basic event info to The Fresno Bee at firstname.lastname@example.org.
 They will have the calendar listings of events in the print edition, and they still have the widest circulation.
-They also have Rory Appleton on the arts/entertainment beat, along with crime and courts, etc. You can e-mail him at firstname.lastname@example.org.
 Also email Josh Tehee at email@example.com.
 They still have the Seven section in print and if they think your event will get them enough clicks online, they may run with it.
 It’s just that not having a designated arts reporter weakens the odds.

 Yes, it still exists elsewhere!
 Community newspapers usually have a planning/lead time of 4-6 weeks and operate on shoestring staff.
 I recommend sending your press release with photo or art (hi-res 300 dpi is required!) at around 6 weeks out and then doing a follow up 3 weeks or so before the week you hope it goes out.This will help them plan for space for your event, if they choose to feature it.